 In Truth’s day-star?

-In the finals stanza of this piece the poet contrasts the world he is living in and the hope he sometimes feels, to the coming of morning after a terrible dream.
+In the final stanza of this piece, the poet contrasts the world he is living in and the hope he sometimes feels, to the coming of the morning after a terrible dream.

 About Edgar Allan Poe

 Edgar Allan Poe was born on January 19, 1809 in Boston, Massachusetts.
 Both of his parents died before he reached the age of three and he was raised as a foster child in Virginia.
 As a young man, Poe was sent to some of the best schools in the state and excelled in his studies.
 Unfortunately, his success was mired by his bad habits.
 He was forced out of university after his foster father refused to pay Poe’s gambling debts.